DSpace/RestContract/collections.md

 ### Groups

 This includes group management for the type of groups:
-* groups/admin: the Collection Administrator group
+* adminGroup: the Collection Administrator group
-* groups/submit: the Collection Submitters group
+* submittersGroup: the Collection Submitters group
-* groups/itemread: the Collection Default item READ rights group
+* itemReadGroup: the Collection Default item READ rights group
-* groups/bitstreamread: the Collection Default bitstream READ rights group
+* bitstreamReadGroup: the Collection Default bitstream READ rights group
-* groups/workflow/<:workflow-role>: the Collection Workflow groups
+* workflowGroups/<:workflow-role>: the Collection Workflow groups

 #### Collection administrators
-**/api/core/collections/<:uuid>/groups/admin**
+**/api/core/collections/<:uuid>/adminGroup**

 Endpoints for managing the collection administrators

 ##### Retrieve collection administrators
-**GET /api/core/collections/<:uuid>/groups/admin**
+**GET /api/core/collections/<:uuid>/adminGroup**

-Example: /server/api/core/collections/7669c72a-3f2a-451f-a3b9-9210e7a4c02f/groups/admin
+Example: /server/api/core/collections/7669c72a-3f2a-451f-a3b9-9210e7a4c02f/adminGroup

 It returns the EPerson Group representing the administrators of this collection.
 [See the EPerson Group endpoint for more info](epersongroups.md#single-eperson-group)